takanory/slides/20200724europython/PITCHME.md

 Note:
 * In 2015, Small PyCons in the region were held in Sapporo and Hiroshima
-* PyCon JP shared operating know-how and supported public relations, money and people to local oragnizers
+* PyCon JP shared operating know-how and supported public relations, money and people to local organizers
 * We also provided subdomain of pycon.jp for PyCon mini website

 +++